Product

 Don’t get me wrong.
 Getting more users to pay you is a good thing.
 But MRR growth is about more than just getting new customers.

-In this article, I’ll break down what MRR growth is, how to calculate it and how to improve it without only relying on new customers.
+In this article, I’ll explain MRR growth, calculate it, and improve it without relying solely on new customers.

-I know a lot of you are probably going to jump right past this part.
-But stick with me for a second.
+I know many of you will probably skip right past this part, but stick with me for a second.

 MRR growth is the change in your MRR over a period of time.